Structures, policies and change in researcher development

 Programme details, including speakers will be announced shortly

-- What are the broader HE environment and organisational factors that influence researcher development at different stages of attracting and retaining researchers?
+- What are the HE environment and organisational factors that influence researcher development at different stages of attracting and retaining researchers?

-- How do researcher populations and directions impact on researcher development?
+- How do researcher populations and career directions of researchers impact on researcher development?

-- How can researcher development provision meet the objectives of university strategies?
+- How can researcher development continue to meet the objectives of university strategies?